Are you prepared for winter weather?

-While the current weather event in nearby states is not a threat to the Atlanta area at this time, it’s a good time to be sure you’re aware of the university’s emergency preparedness plan for severe weather or other events.
+With winter weather approaching the north Georgia area, it’s a good time to be sure you’re aware of the university’s emergency preparedness plan for severe weather or other events.
 You can find this information and more on the Oglethorpe University Campus Safety web page.

 First, be sure to update your contact information in the OU Alert system.
 This is asked of everyone in the Oglethorpe community — students, faculty and staff.
 Students, you may also add your parents’ numbers if they want to receive this information.